Caspian lamprey: Distribution

 The Caspian lamprey is an anadromous fish which spends its adult life in the Caspian Sea and migrates up the Volga, Sura, and other rivers to spawn.
 It was at one time a common fish caught in nets and fish traps in the lower Volga for extracting fish oil and making candles and later for human consumption.
 In the early 1900s, 15 to 30 million fish were harvested annually from the lower Volga.
 It is now an uncommon fish because its migratory routes have been disrupted by dams and construction projects and it can no longer reach its spawning grounds.

 Status

-The Caspian lamprey is listed as "Near Threatened" in the IUCN Red List of Threatened Species.
-Damming of rivers in the mid-20th century has caused it to be cut off from its traditional spawning sites, but new sites have been found below the dams.
+The Caspian lamprey was formerly listed as "Near Threatened" in the IUCN Red List of Threatened Species.
+Damming of rivers in the mid-20th century had caused it to be cut off from its traditional spawning sites, but new sites have been found below the dams.
 The chief threat more recently has been the drying up of these streams caused by drought.
+However, populations have stabilised after this decline, and are even increasing in part of its range.